 When are the first and last frost dates?

 Understanding the average dates for first and last frosts can help you determine when to safely plant vegetable gardens or annual flowers.
 A simple rule of thumb is November 15th and March 15th, but the dates do vary by location within the county.
-Read more in Local Frost Dates.
+Read more in Local Frost Dates for Garden Planning.

 What were those winged insects?
 Termites?